Published November 14, 2018|11 min read

 Nothing gets you in the spirit like a holiday concert.
 Check your local community board to find a nearby show you can attend for free, usually found at churches or on college campuses.

 You can talk with an expert about cooking your holiday turkey, courtesy of Butterball’s Turkey Talk hotline.
-The service is free in November and December and can be done via online chat, email, by calling 1-800-BUTTERBALL or even with Amazon Alexa.
+The service is free in November and December and can be done via online chat, email, by calling 1-800-BUTTERBALL or texting 1-844-877-3456 or even through Amazon Alexa.

 The ingredients may not be free, but budget-friendly meals can really help your wallet during the holidays.
-To start, check out this comforting chicken soup recipe or this recipe for heavenly cheesecake stuffed cookies.
+To start, check out this comforting chicken soup recipe or this recipe for holiday sprinkle cookies.
 Speaking of cookies...

 Nothing says holiday cheer like cookies — and you can get some free on Dec.
 4 in honor of National Cookie Day.
 Stores like Corner Bakery Cafe and Whole Foods have offered cookie freebies in the past.

 As you’re out enjoying holiday lights and other winter festivities, take advantage of discounts and freebies on National Cocoa Day, which is Dec.
 13. Check with your local coffee shop or cafe for deals.

 ‘Tis the season for the flu.
 And if you haven’t gotten your flu vaccine yet, now’s the time.
 If you have traditional health insurance, including Medicare, you can get your annual flu shot without paying a dime, as it’s considered preventive care.
 Find out where you can get a free flu shot here.